ethereum/go-ethereum/dashboard/README.md

 As the dashboard depends on certain NPM packages (which are not included in the `go-ethereum` repo), these need to be installed first:

 ```
-$ (cd dashboard/assets && yarn install)
+$ (cd dashboard/assets && yarn install && yarn flow)
-$ (cd dashboard/assets && ./node_modules/.bin/flow-typed install)
 ```

 Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
 Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
-Instead, we can run `webpack-dev-server` to run a `geth` independent server which automatically rebundles the UI, and uses external assets to make connection with `geth`, which this way does not rely on compiled resources:
+Instead, we can run `yarn dev` to watch for file system changes and refresh the browser automatically.

 ```
 $ geth --dashboard --vmodule=dashboard=5
-$ (cd dashboard/assets && ./node_modules/.bin/webpack-dev-server)
+$ (cd dashboard/assets && yarn dev)
 ```

-The configuration of `webpack-dev-server` is in `webpack.config.js`.

 To bundle up the final UI into Geth, run `go generate`:

 ```
-$ go generate ./dashboard
+$ (cd dashboard && go generate)
 ```

 ### Static type checking